nicewang/niceproject/.github/niceproject/source/_posts/ship-identification.md

 ---
-title: Ship Identification - Ship Detection of Images by SSD with Defogging
+title: Ship Identification - Ship Detection of Images by SSD with Dehazing
 date: 2023-04-19 23:58:02
 tags:
     - Computer Vision